abyx/octopress/source/_posts/2015-10-22-angular-authentication-3-step-recipe.markdown

 comments: true
 facebook:
     image: /images/ng-codelord.png
-cta_message: "Get the next authentication guides, prepare for 2.0 and write maintainble Angular!"
 ---

 Authentication seems like something that literally 100% of people using Angular would want to do.
 Yet you need to bake something on your own not knowing if your approach is right.
 Angular doesn’t come with any baked support for authentication.
 (Did that surprise you?
 It surprised me the first time I heard.)